tomtsagk/avdl/CONTRIBUTING.md

 #### Pull Request

-When you are finished, [make a new pull request](https://github.com/tomtsagk/avdl/pulls) that targets to `development`.
+When you are finished, [make a new pull request](https://github.com/tomtsagk/avdl/pulls) that targets to `develop`.
 Also make sure to link the PR to the corresponding issue.

 A developer of the project might ask you for amends, if needed, or provide